 Thursday, October 10, 2024

 The UK will soon debate assisted suicide.
-Canada's euthanasia regime should create caution.
+Canada's euthanasia regime should cause caution.

 Alex Schadenberg